DDrew73/491h/labs/lab5/lab5.md

 Use these coefficients to calculate estimated resistance for some test points; you can use values which are "easy" to read off the graph, like 20g, 200g, 3000g. <u>How do your estimated resistances look compared to the datasheet values?</u> <br>*Hint:* Try using the `np.polyval()` function. <br>*Hint:* [Here is some documentation of ulab.numpy functions](https://micropython-ulab.readthedocs.io/en/latest/numpy-functions.html#polyfit)

-6. I'm sure many of you realized that wasn't going to work -- a linear function on a log-log scale is a power-law distribution which follows the formula *y = ax^k*.
+6. I'm sure many of you realized that wasn't going to work -- a function which *looks* linear on a log-log scale is actually a power-law distribution which follows the formula *y = ax^k*.
 Follow the procedure below to find values for *a* and *k*:
     1. Calculate the natural log of both the **x** and **y** arrays.<br>*Hint:* Try using `np.log()`
     2. Use linear regression to find the first degree polynomial fit to the transformed data. <br>*Hint:* What degree polynomial is this for your polyfit call? (*y=mx+b*)
     3. Calculate *a* of the power-law using *a* = np.exp(*b*). *k* is equal to *m*.